 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
 Any such concerns should be dealt with as per the Child Protection Policy and where appropriate referrals should still be made to children’s social care and as required, the police.

-Online teaching should follow the same principles as set out in the MAT code of conduct.
+Online teaching should follow the same principles as set out in the code of conduct.

 PERCY HEDLEY SCHOOL will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.